EvgeniySnezhkov/AIA/README.md

 # AIA
 AI Assistent

-Telegram bot wrapper of ChatGPT.
+A Telegram bot wrapper of ChatGPT.